lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * http://localhost:8888/state/value (all versions) for the current state of execution for a given model
 * http://localhost:8888/state/instances (custom and standard stores only) for the list of currently deployed instances

+## Exercises

+We have embedded a few code comments with exercises.
+Search for the comment `// Exercise`.
+They suggest ways you can extend the functionality and thereby practice using the APIs.
+(Solutions are not yet provided; TODO)

 ## Production Considerations